Recession Stocks: What are These and What are Not?

 These stocks are called “counter-cyclical stocks” because they tend to still be at their very best during recessions.
 Stocks like these get a significant increase in demand that happens tremendously during income falls or when prevalent economic uncertainty remains.
 Market prices for these counter-cyclical stocks typically move away in the opposite direction of the current prevailing economic trend.
 When recessions happen, these counter-cyclical stocks increase their value and decrease during expansions.

 Consumer Demand – companies that see significant demand increases during consumer cutbacks involving more expensive brands or goods.
 In addition, these stocks may also seek refuge and security due to trembling fear and tormenting uncertainty.
-Considered as ‘outperformers,’ this lineup generally includes companies from the following sectors: alcohol manufacturers, ammunition makers, consumer staples, cosmetics, discount stores, firearm and funeral services, and grocery stores.
+Considered as ‘outperformers,’ this lineup generally includes companies from the following sectors: alcohol manufacturers, ammunition makers, consumer staples, cosmetics, discount stores, firearm and the best funeral home stocks, and grocery stores.

 Stocks That Are Not So Recession-Proof